echowaves/expo-storage/README.md

 ## Requirements

-- Expo SDK 18 or newer
+- Expo SDK 54 or newer
-- React 18.2.0 or newer
+- React 19.0.0 or newer
-- React Native 0.74.3 or newer
+- React Native 0.81.0 or newer
-- expo-file-system
+- expo-file-system 19.0.0 or newer

 ## Installation